spray/spray/docs/introduction.rst

 than a framework.

 A framework, as we'd like to think of the term, gives you a "frame", in which you build your application.
-It comes with a lot of decisions already pre-made and provides a foundation including support structures, that lets you get started and deliver results quickly.
+It comes with a lot of decisions already pre-made and provides a foundation including support structures that lets you get started and deliver results quickly.
 In a way a framework is like a skeleton onto which you put the "flesh" of your application in order to have it come alive.
 As such frameworks work best if you choose them *before* you start application development and try to stick to the frameworks "way of doing things" as you go along.

-For example, if you are building a browser-facing web application it makes sense to choose a web framework and build your application on top of it, because the "core" of the application is the interaction of a browser with your code on the web-server.
+For example, if you are building a browser-facing web application it makes sense to choose a web framework and build your application on top of it because the "core" of the application is the interaction of a browser with your code on the web-server.
 The framework makers have chosen one "proven" way of designing such applications and let you "fill in the blanks" of a more or less flexible "application-template".
-Being able to rely on "best-practice" architecture like this can be a great asset for getting things done quickly.
+Being able to rely on best-practice architecture like this can be a great asset for getting things done quickly.

-However, if your application is not primarily a web application, because its core is not browser-interaction but some specialized, maybe complex business service, and you are merely trying to connect it to the world via a REST/HTTP interface, a web-framework might not be what you need.
-In this case the application architecture should be dictated by what makes sense for the core, not the interface layer.
-Also, you probably won't benefit of the possibly existing browser-specific framework components, like view templating, asset management, JavaScript- and CSS generation/manipulation/minification, localization support, AJAX support, etc.
+However, if your application is not primarily a web application because its core is not browser-interaction but some specialized maybe complex business service and you are merely trying to connect it to the world via a REST/HTTP interface a web-framework might not be what you need.
+In this case the application architecture should be dictated by what makes sense for the core not the interface layer.
+Also, you probably won't benefit from the possibly existing browser-specific framework components like view templating, asset management, JavaScript- and CSS generation/manipulation/minification, localization support, AJAX support, etc.

 *spray* was designed specifically as "not-a-framework", not because we don't like frameworks, but for use cases where